GIScience/gis-training-resource-center/_sources/content/Modul_1/en_qgis_installation.md

-# Installing QGIS
+# Setting up

 __🔙[Back to Homepage](/content/intro.md)__

+In this chapter, we will prepare the setup for the training.
+This includes installing QGIS, setting up a folder structure for all the data in the training, and how to manage the downloaded material.
+The first step will be to install QGIS.
+After that, we will set up a folder structure for the training, as well as go over a few steps to keep your data management clean.

-## 🚀Quick guide QGIS 3.28 - installation and basic setup
+## Quick guide QGIS 3.28 - installation and basic setup

 [![QGIS 3.28 - installation and basic setup](/fig/image_QGIS_3.28_download.png)](https://www.youtube.com/watch?v=tSJMT96HsAo)